Ted Leonsis: AOL

-In 1987, Leonsis established the PR company Redgate Communications Corporation.
+In 1988, Leonsis established the PR company Redgate Communications Corporation.
 When the organization was acquired by America Online (AOL) in 1994, Leonsis began working with AOL as a senior executive, remaining with the company for 13 years.
 He held numerous positions at AOL before retiring in 2006 as the audience group's president and vice-chairman.

 Sports ownership

-Leonsis is the founder, majority owner, chairman and CEO of Monumental Sports & Entertainment, which owns the NHL's Washington Capitals, NBA's Washington Wizards, NBA G League's Capital City Go-Go, WNBA's Washington Mystics, and formerly the AFL's Washington Valor and Baltimore Brigade.
-Monumental Sports additionally owns the Capital One Arena in Washington, D.C., and manages the MedStar Capitals Iceplex and George Mason University's EagleBank Arena.
+Leonsis is the founder, managing partner, chairman and CEO of Monumental Sports & Entertainment, which owns the NHL's Washington Capitals, NBA's Washington Wizards, NBA G League's Capital City Go-Go, WNBA's Washington Mystics, and formerly the AFL's Washington Valor and Baltimore Brigade.
+Monumental Sports owns the Capital One Arena in Washington, D.C., and manages the MedStar Capitals Iceplex and George Mason University's EagleBank Arena.

 Arena partnership

 In 2023, Leonsis threatened to move the Washington Wizards and Capitals from the District of Columbia unless the city provided $600 million in public funding for a major renovation of Capital One Arena.
 Mayor Muriel Bowser offered $500 million towards the proposed $800 million project to modernize the aging downtown arena for the Washington Wizards and Capitals.
-In December 2023, Leonsis and Virginia Governor Glenn Youngkin announced that Virginia would offer more than $1.35 billion in taxpayer money to build new stadiums for the Capitals and Wizards in Alexandria, Virginia, marking the largest public subsidy for such a project.
-Economists criticized Leonsis's actions as extortion, while scholars generally agree that stadium subsidies offer minimal economic benefits, contrary to the claims made by Monumental Sports & Entertainment.
+In December 2023, Leonsis and Virginia Governor Glenn Youngkin announced that Virginia would offer more than $1.35 billion in taxpayer money to build a new venue for the Capitals and Wizards in Alexandria, Virginia, marking the largest public subsidy for such a project.

-When Virginia's legislation for a stadium authority was not approved, Leonsis and Mayor Bowser reached an agreement to keep the teams at Capital One Arena in D.C.
+When Virginia's legislation for a stadium authority was not approved, Leonsis and Mayor Bowser reached an agreement to keep the teams at Capital One Arena.
 If the Youngkin-Leonsis deal had not been rejected by lawmakers, it would have the largest public stadium subsidy of its kind.
+In December 2024, the D.C.
+Council approved an agreement with Monumental Sports to renovate Capital One Arena.
+Construction began in 2025 and is expected to be completed by 2027.